ICT40120 Certificate IV in Information Technology£0

 CRICOS Provider Code: 03690M

-- Individuals seeking to pursue higher education qualification.
+- Individuals seeking to pursue higher education qualifications.

-- Individuals seeking to pursue career in Information Technology.
+- Individuals seeking to pursue a career in Information Technology.

 - Individuals holding other business qualifications or business experience seeking to gain additional IT Skills.

 Network support, Network operations support, Network operations support, Network technician, Network support technician, Help desk support.

 Students who complete this course may pursue a range of higher qualifications at diploma level, but not limited to, ICT50120-Diploma of Information Technology

 The ICT40120-Certificate IV in Information Technology requires the completion of Seven (7) core and thirteen (13) elective units.
 Electives for this qualification have been chosen by Western Sydney College to ensure that students achieve a broad range of skills and knowledge in Information Technology.